 Bernd Richard Deutsch has received numerous awards for his works, such as the Australian Paul Lowin Prize for Orchestral Composition in 2015.
 This was preceded, among other things, by the Paul Hindemith Prize in 2014, the Erste Bank Composition Prize in 2013, second prize of the Toru Takemitsu Composition Award in 2011, the composition prize of the Bregenz Festival in 2011, a state scholarship for composition in 2010 (and again in 2017), and the Advancement Prize for Music of the City of Vienna in 2009.
 In 2016 he was a fellow of the Civitella Ranieri Foundation.

-Bernd Richard Deutsch lives as a freelance composer in Vienna.
+Bernd Richard Deutsch studied composition at the University of Music and Performing Arts in Vienna, where he now lives as a freelance composer.
 Since 2014 his works have been published by Boosey & Hawkes.

-June 2018 (translation: Howard Weiner)
+Updated Oct 2021 (translation: Howard Weiner)

 This biography can be reproduced free of charge in concert programmes with the following credit: Reprinted by kind permission of Boosey & Hawkes